custom-components/pyscript/docs/new_features.rst

 - The ``hass`` object is available in all pyscript global contexts if the ``hass_is_global`` configuration parameter is true (default false).
 This allows access to HASS internals that might not be otherwise exposed by pyscript.
   Use with caution (#51).
-- Improvements to UI config flow, including allows parameters to be updated, and the UI reload now works the same as the ``pyscript.reload`` service call, submitted by @raman325 (#53)
+- Improvements to UI config flow, including allowing parameters to be updated, and the UI reload now works the same as the ``pyscript.reload`` service call, submitted by @raman325 (#53)
 - State variables now support virtual attributes ``last_changed`` and ``last_updated`` for the UTC time when state values or any attribute was last changed.